T8 React Router

 console.log(route.href); // returns the router's `location`

-Both route and withRoute() returned from useRoute() operate based on the router's location.
+Both route and at() returned from useRoute() operate based on the router's location.

 <Router> can be used with client-side rendering as well.
 In most cases, it is unnecessary since by default the route context takes the global location from window.location if it's available.